getpopper/popper/README.md

 [![GitHub license](https://img.shields.io/github/license/systemslab/popper.svg)](https://github.com/systemslab/popper/blob/master/LICENSE)

-Popper is a tool for defining and executing [container-native][cn] workflows in multiple container engines (Docker by default).
+Popper is a tool for defining and executing [container-native][cn] workflows in Docker, as [well as other][engines] container engines.
 With Popper, you define a workflow in a YAML file, and then execute it with a single command.
 A workflow file looks like this:

 ```yaml
 version: '1'